12 Nov 1930 - 15 August 1994

 I was playing football for our railway team on a Tuesday afternoon shopkeepers league, that being the traditional Glasgow half holiday at that time.
 It was easy to book a park on.
 We played most of our games on 'junior' park.
 Our home games were played at Kelvindale Park which was the home of Maryhill Harp.
 I think we hired the park for £1 a game.
 Other teams in the league were from the larger stores in Glasgow, the Post Office and the other Railway teams.
 Playing on a Tuesday left you free to watch the senior teams on a Saturday, that is, if you weren't playing for another team, which I was.
 I also played for our local street team called Hopehill Star.
 Through raffle tickets etc, we used to make around £20 a week which was quite a lot in those days.
 We could afford to buy our strips from a company that made them for English first division teams.
 We wore maroon and white vertical stripes.
 We were well supported on away games.
 I've seen us with three double decker busses of supporters following us.
 Some support for a street team.

-My football allegiances was always split between Partick Thistle who's park was only 5 minutes walk from my house and Rangers (until my mother slapped it out of you dad ha ha...David).
+My football allegiances was always split between Partick Thistle who's park was only 5 minutes walk from my house and Rangers .
 I never liked to travel too far outside of Glasgow on a Saturday, because I liked to go dancing at St Andrew's Hall.
 It was so popular that you had to queue up to get in, no later than 6pm, so I would go and watch whatever of the 2 teams were in Glasgow.
 Sometimes I even went to see Celtic with my pal Bill Hearns.
 I was never too biased.
-I didn't care who beat Celtic (can't believe I have put that on my site!!!)
+I didn't care who beat Celtic.
 I was part of several crowds of 134,000 who watched Rangers in those days.
 The all seated stadiums of today can't hold anything like that.
-I've been in Ibrox crowd of 100,000 plus and 90,000 in Celtic Park.
+I've been in Ibrox crowd of 90,000 plus and 80,000 in Celtic Park.
 Most Sundays we would play scratch games of football amongst ourselves on an old quarry at the top of the 'burn'.
 These games would go on all day.
 You left to go for your dinner and then your tea, with someone taking your place.
 You then went for dinner and then your tea.
 These games would finish 64-62 or something like that.
 Everyone had to take a turn in goal, which nobody ever wanted to do.
 Some Sundays I would met my pals when they came out of 12 o'clock mass.
 I was the only 'proddie' in our crowd.
 We would go to our favourite cafe, 'The Bar Italie' in Maryhill Rd and have ice cream in the summer and hot drinks or hot peas and vinegar in the winter.
 The Italian cafes were about the only places open on a Sunday in those days much against the wishes of the Church of Scotland.